MaxBenChrist/MaxBenChrist.github.io/_posts/2016-03-13-three-level-data-questions.markdown

 date:   2016-03-13 20:00:00 +0100
 categories: working techniques
 comments: True
+tldr: The following post describes a three step paradigm on how to make yourself familiar with tabular data sources in a structured fashion
 ---

 __TLDR: The following post describes a three step paradigm on how to make yourself familiar with tabular data sources in a structured fashion.__